IBM/event-automation/_support/gatherLogs.md

 ## Additional information

-If your issues relate to running flows in {{site.data.reuse.ep_name}}, it is also helpful to provide IBM Support with a copy of the relevant flows.
+If you are experiencing issues with running flows when using the {{site.data.reuse.ep_name}} UI, ensure that you clicked **Run Flow** before gathering the relevant logs.
+If the flow is not running in the {{site.data.reuse.ep_name}} UI, then the relevant container logs might not be available as Flink dynamically scales to zero.
+It is also helpful to provide IBM Support with a copy of the relevant flow as SQL.
 You can do this by [exporting the flows to SQL](../../ep/advanced/exporting-flows#exporting-flows) and including the SQL files with the logs that you return.